The Buckley-Osthus model and the block preferential attachment model: statistical analysis and application: Empirical results

 \subsection{Evolution of the Bitcoin network}

 Bitcoin \cite{N08} is a distributed digital currency system which works without central governing.
 Payments are processed by a peer-to-peer network of users connected through the internet.
-Here we apply the HPAM to the Bitcoin network.
+Here we apply the BPAM to the Bitcoin network.
 The data we use is available at \url{http://www.vo.elte.hu/bitcoin/zipdescription.htm} \cite{KPCV}.

 In such a transaction, `A' is the receiver and `B' is the sender.
 The data set consists of $30048983$ transactions up to December, 2013.
 All these transactions are recorded with timestamps.

-\quad In the Bitcoin network, there are two types of nodes: regular nodes and super nodes.
+In the Bitcoin network, there are two types of nodes: regular nodes and super nodes.
 Regular nodes represents normal users, while super nodes are professional miners or digital currency companies.
 Super nodes are usually much more equipped than regular ones, and are more reliable in the transactions.
-Hence, we model the Bitcoin network by the HPAM with $K = 2$.
+Hence, we model the Bitcoin network by the BPAM with $K = 2$.
 The index `1' is used for super nodes, and `2' for regular nodes.
-The idea is to fit the Buckley-Osthus model and the HPAM by MLE, and calculate the MLEs for the parameters of interest.
+The idea is to fit the Buckley-Osthus model and the BPAM by MLE, and calculate the MLEs for the parameters of interest.

-\quad We preprocess the data by removing a few abnormal transactions, for instance, those related to the {\em SatoshiDice gambling} whose addresses start with `1Dice'.
+We preprocess the data by removing a few abnormal transactions, for instance, those related to the {\em SatoshiDice gambling} whose addresses start with `1Dice'.
 Due to computation limits, we are unable to process all $3 \cdot 10^8$ transactions.
 Instead, we consider the first $n = 5000, 10000, 20000, 50000$ transactions to get the corresponding parameter estimates.
 We select a threshold of top $5 \%$ active users to distinguish super nodes from regular nodes.
 Table \ref{table:Bitcoina} displays the MLE for the power-law exponent with different network sizes.
 It can be seen that the exponent stabilizes around $4.4$ for $n \gtrapprox 20000$.